 Even if you can’t fit in a show at the Semperoper, it’s still worth your time to explore the interior of this beautiful building.

 As with many buildings in the city center, the opera house needed restoration work after the war.
 It’s been fully restored to its original glory with an interior covered in high-quality materials and décor.
 Take a guided tour of the interior to learn more about its history.

 Step back in time as you explore the historic Dresden Castle

-The Collection of Prints includes over 515,000 historic artifacts.
-The items on display include drawings and prints from some of the Old Masters including Michelangelo and Rembrandt.
+The Collection of Prints, Drawings and Photographs includes over 515,000 historic artifacts.
+The items on display include drawings and prints from some of the Old Masters, including Michelangelo and Rembrandt.